jennielynshapiro/cordova-plugin-filestack/README.md

  * ```region``` string : Storage region

 ### Response
-The call back should accept (error, result)
-Result is an object with a file property and a complete property.
+The callback should accept (error, result).
+Result is an object with a file object property and a boolean complete property.
 The callback will be called once for each file uploaded.
-The last callback will have the complete property set to true;
+The last callback will have the complete property set to true.

 File Properties:
  * ```filename``` string : File name
  * ```size``` string int : Size in bytes